How about a peek at the upcoming standalone novel, Pucker Up?

 Here is an unedited copy of Chapter One!

-I march through the doors of Bannam Hall and jog down the handful of steps in the courtyard.
+I march through the doors of Bannam Hall at Saint Martha’s University and jog down the handful of steps into the courtyard.
 I’m headed for my usual appointment.
 It’s not on paper, but Jack Morgan, editor of Martha’s Musings, has come to expect me and I can’t disappoint him.
-Martha’s musings is the only paper at my college and I need a spot on the paper to add to my resume if I’m going to have any hope of a job when I graduate.
+Or, at least, that’s what I tell myself.
+Martha’s Musings is the only paper at my college, and I need a spot on the paper to add to my resume if I’m going to have any hope of a job when I graduate.
+Especially if I want to stay in Nova Scotia where the jobs in this field aren’t all that plentiful.
 It’s all part of the career plan I crafted at age fourteen.
-What can I say?
-I like to plan ahead.

 “You need to relax,” she says.